Ajusco-Coding-Bootcamp/04_MexFlix/README.md

 ## 1. Description

-Application to see a Movie Cathalogue designed for a spepcific group of users interested in a movie theme.
+Application to see a Movie Cathalogue designed for a specific group of users interested in a movie topic or gender.

 ![Movie Cathalogue](https://media.giphy.com/media/3ohrypRJTlPUvTiFfW/giphy.gif)